iv-g-ru/XS/README.md

 About the project:
 This is a lightweight interpreted programming language with an interpreter in a jar size of less than 50 KB.
 XS can serve as a scripting language in a project or as a standalone language.
 XS can interact with the Java ecosystem and make system calls, and also features built-in multithreading and the ability to make system calls.

+Regarding security: when using XS.jar as a library, you can set the `cando=false` flag; this prevents the program from making system calls, alters multithreading behavior, and disables potentially dangerous functions.
+Note: input and output functions may not work in secure mode.

 This contains an interpreter for the XS programming language and its Javadoc.
 Details are in Javadoc.
 The XS documentation is in engxsdoc.txt.

 XS project: https://github.com/iv-g-ru/XScmd